-• Cost avoidance opportunities
+Cost avoidance opportunities

-1. The El Rancho Simi Cemetery District uses cost avoidance methods, such as contractors to perform maintenance, landscaping and burial related services, but opportunities for cost avoidance are limited.
+1. The Piru Public Cemetery District relies on cost avoidance methods to function; volunteers perform administrative, maintenance, landscaping and burial related services.
+Further opportunities for cost avoidance are limited and may be non-existent.
+If volunteers were not available, the current limited functioning of the District would not be possible.

-• Opportunities for rate restructuring
+Opportunities for rate restructuring